ginwakeup/submoduler/README.md

 # submoduler
 ![Alt text](resources/gh/header.png?raw=true "Submoduler")

+Managing git submodules can be tricky.
+What Submoduler tries to do is a simple management layer that keeps them updated in multiple repositories/organization repositories.

 An app that iterates a list of repositories and updates each of their submodules to the latest commit.

 ## Build the Docker Image